DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Direct3D12/Vulkan backend
 As with buffers, to update the texture the next-gen backends first allocate region in a CPU-accessible memory and copy client data to this region.
-They then issue GPU copy command that updates the texture performing necessary pixel reordering.
+They then perform necessary state transitions and issue GPU copy command that writes pixels to the texture using GPU-specific layout.

 #### Performance
 Usage scenarios are similar to buffer updates: the operation should be used for textures whose contents stay mostly